BITTER THINGS – Narratives and Memories of Transnational Families

 Depo Istanbul 18.05.2018 – 30.06.2018 Archive Berlin 14.09.2018 – 12.10.2018

-For economic reasons people have always been forced to leave their country to earn money elsewhere.
-Parents in this case often leave their children behind in their home country.
-Working hours are too demanding to make childcare on the side possible, and in the beginning often only a limited stay is planned.
-In the time of the recruitment agreements, it was the children of the guest workers who were lagging behind.
-Today in Germany, it is predominantly migrant workers from Eastern Europe who leave their families to earn a living in wealthier countries.
-Turkey, as a former country of emigration, has in turn become a target for many workers, especially in the area of care and childcare from Eastern Europe, the Caucasus or the Central Asian region.
+Labor migration is worldwide creating new models of the transnational family, which despite geographical distances strives to maintain contact between the separated family members.
+In the time of the recruitment agreements, parents were forced to leave their children behind since working hours were too demanding to make childcare on the side possible.
+Today it is predominantly migrant workers from Eastern Europe who leave their families to earn a living in wealthier countries.
+Turkey, as a former country of emigration, has in turn become a destination for many workers, especially in the area of care from Eastern Europe, the Caucasus or the Central Asian region.

-Funded by the Berliner Senatsverwaltung für Kultur und Europa im Rahmen der Spartenoffenen Förderung
+Funded by the Berliner Senatsverwaltung für Kultur und Europa and with kind support of Goethe Institut Istanbul